Pre-Exposure Prophylaxis (PrEP) Fact Sheet

 If you think you may be at high risk for HIV and that you might benefit from PrEP, talk to your health care provider.
-If you and your health care provider agree that PrEP might reduce your risk of getting HIV, the next step is a physical examination, an HIV test, and other blood tests.
-If the tests show that PrEP is likely to be safe for you and that you might benefit from PrEP, your health care provider can give you a prescription.
+If you and your health care provider agree that PrEP may be a good choice for you, the next step is an HIV test to be sure you don't already have HIV.
+If you are HIV negative and a physical exam and other testing shows that PrEP is likely safe for you, your health care provider can give you a prescription for PrEP.

 What Happens Once I Start PrEP?